konchada2/DataScienceLearning/Python_server_deployment_projects/Bokeh_applications/readme.md

 Follow this [link](http://www.watchingthenet.com/how-to-navigate-through-folders-when-using-windows-command-prompt.html) if you need help to navigate to the current folder

-- type "bokeh serve gapminder.ipynd"
+- type "bokeh serve gapminder.ipynb"

-- go to "http://localhost: 5006/gapminder" to interact with the application
+- go to "http://localhost:5006/gapminder" to interact with the application